YiningJenny/FinalYearProject/blog.md

 - make more depth of field. more lighting effects (leave it if I have more time)
 - other thoughts about level design: dialogues with sentences that have several meanings, and the players can decide how the plot goes. generally, all of them being more interested in Chinese learning, and the painting-based characters also make sense to them.
 Instead of serious language education, its more like a portal of Chinese learning.
+- Generally, the audience prefer to be actively involved in the educational process and not simply be passive listeners and onlookers.
+Even though I was talking about game design elements which totally related to my practice part, almost all of them were scrolling.
+Maybe it's easier for people nowadays to accept digital information rather than purely text.
+(I will add it to my question list)

 I also rescheduled my timetable:
 ![gantt chart](https://github.com/YiningJenny/FinalYearProject/assets/119497753/0566f498-01db-4763-bca3-00acaa468f27)